polkadot-developers/substrate-docs/content/md/en/docs/reference/substrate-connect.md

 description: Run Wasm Light Clients of any Substrate based chain directly in your browser
 keywords:
 ---
-Substrate is a modular framework for creating use-case optimized blockchains at a low cost, by composing custom or pre-built components.
-Substrate is the backbone that powers Polkadot, a next-generation, heterogeneous, multi-chain network, and its ecosystem.
+Substrate is a modular framework for creating use-case optimized blockchains at a low cost by composing a runtime of custom or pre-built components.

 ## Wasm Light Clients